Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications: Introduction

-Set against this background, we unravel the GCC test to find out which individual hypotheses trigger the rejection of the global null, which can be used to identify, for example, skilled funds, nonzero alpha stocks, explanatory factors, or timestamp jumps and flash crashes.
-Specifically, we apply the GCC test to subsets of $p$-values, which delivers a sequence of Cauchy combination test statistics.
-The $p$-values of the test statistics are computed from a standard Cauchy distribution and violations are detected when the corresponding $p$-value is lower than a fixed cut-off $\alpha$.
-The new procedure is referred to as the sequential Cauchy combination (SCC) test and inherits all the nice theoretical properties of the GCC test; most importantly, it is also agnostic about the dependence structure.
-We prove that the SCC test achieves strong familywise error rate control when $\alpha\rightarrow 0$ with either a fixed or an infinite number of individual hypotheses.
-The familywise error rate of the SCC is closer to the theoretical upper bound compared to the benchmark procedures, which on its turn boosts the power and helps to better identify the individual signals.
+We extend the pioneering work of \citet{liu2020cauchy} by introducing a sequential version of the Cauchy combination test to pinpoint the individual hypotheses that trigger the rejection of the global null, enabling the identification of individual signals, such as, skilled funds, nonzero alpha stocks, explanatory factors, or timestamps of jumps and flash crashes.
+We apply the GCC test recursively on expanding subsets of $p$-values, starting from the largest and progressing to the smallest $p$-value.
+This process generates a sequence of Cauchy combination test statistics.
+The $p$-values associated with these test statistics are computed based on a standard Cauchy distribution.
+Individual violations are detected when the corresponding $p$-value is lower than a predefined threshold $\alpha$.
+We refer to this new testing procedure as the sequential Cauchy combination (SCC) test, which inherits all the convenient theoretical properties of the GCC test, including being agnostic about the dependence structure.
+We prove that the SCC test achieves strong familywise error rate control as the significance level $\alpha$ tends to zero, regardless of whether the number of individual hypotheses is fixed or infinite.
+Moreover, compared to the benchmark procedures, the familywise error rate of the SCC test is closer to the theoretical upper bound, which boosts the power and helps to better identify the individual signals.

-To further illustrate the benefits of the SCC test, we revisit two showcase examples of multiple testing problems in finance involving non-trivial correlation structures in the test statistics, high dimensions, and sparse signals.
-In the first example (Example 1), we revisit the drift burst hypothesis of \cite{christensen2018drift} which seeks to detect explosive trends in the stock price.
-The drift burst test statistic relies on ultrahigh-frequency data, the test is applied many times per day (e.g., for each of the 390 minutes of a 6.5-hour trading day), the statistics are serially dependent because they are constructed from overlapping rolling windows.
-The drift bursts are rare and the strength of this signal is not constant.
+To showcase the advantages of the sequential Cauchy combination test, we revisit two multiple testing problems in financial econometrics that exhibit non-trivial correlation structures in the test statistics, high dimensions, and sparse signals, which are common challenges in the field.

+\begin{itemize} \item In the first example, we revisit the drift burst hypothesis of \cite{christensen2018drift}, which aims to identify explosive trends in stock prices.
+The drift burst test statistic relies on ultrahigh-frequency data and is applied multiple times within a trading day.
+The test statistics are constructed from overlapping rolling windows and exhibit serial dependence.
+Drift bursts are rare events, and the strength of this signal varies over time.